Tax Planning in Bakersfield, CA

 • Review the Retirement Plans You Offer Employees —

 Providing retirement plans such as 401(k)s, 403(b)s, or other defined contribution plans is an effective way to reduce tax liability.
-With changes under the "SECURE" Act of 2019, speaking to a financial advisor in Bakersfield, CA about retirement plan tax benefits is recommended.
+The "SECURE" Act of 2019 changed retirement plan rules for both small and large employers, so it’s wise to consult a financial advisor in Bakersfield, CA about how these changes impact tax planning.

 • Have Your Family Work For The Business —